eis-group-opensource/vti-router/README.md

 On positive side, azure BGP reconnection time is about few seconds (compared with 5 minutes in AWS); on negative, they support multihop EBGP only and routing must be planned carefully, plus their gateway has so long restarting time, that it looks as failure sometimes.
-BGP with their bultihop BGP need careful planning, of course.
+BGP with their multihop BGP need careful planning, of course.

 For azure, use your own local IP with /32 mask, and set up remote IP (on interface) as IP of their BGP gateway, configure your local IP on AZURE as IP of the tunnel (one you set up here).